wcfrobert/wthisj/README.md

 ### 3.0 Nuances To Consider

-In practice, the formulation above is easily strained by non-typical design scenarios.
+All of this makes in theory, but in practice, the formulations above are easily strained by non-typical design scenarios.
 Let's consider some of the nuances that one may encounter.

 **Nuance #1: What Happens When There Is Unbalanced Moment About Both Axes?**

 There's been [plenty of discussion](https://www.eng-tips.com/threads/punching-shear-aci-calculation-method.392228/) on whether unbalanced moment about both principal axes should be considered concurrently, or one axis at a time.
 Calculating stress due to bi-axial moment will result in a maximum stress at a point, whereas all the experimental tests and thus code-based equations are based on the average stress across an entire face.
 According to the ACI committee 421 report in 1999 (ACI 421.1R-99), an overstress of 15% is assumed to be acceptable as stress is expected to distribute away from the highly stressed corners of the critical perimeter.
 However, this statement mysteriously disappeared in the latest version of the report (ACI 421.1R-20).
 I don't think there is consensus yet.
 I'll leave the engineering judgement to the reader.

 Here's the full shear stress equation if we were to consider unbalanced moment about both axes.
-Notice that we now need to calculate two $J$ terms.
+Notice that we now need to calculate two $J$ terms!

 $$v_u = \frac{V_u}{b_o d} \pm \frac{\gamma_{vx} M_{sc,x} c_y}{J_{cx}} \pm \frac{\gamma_{vy} M_{sc,y} c_x}{J_{cy}}$$

 > [!NOTE]
 > wthisj will calculate shear stress using the above formula.
-If you would like to consider unbalanced moment one axis at a time, make sure to set one of the moment arguments (`Mx, My`) to zero in `PunchingShearSection.solve()`
+To consider unbalanced moment one axis at a time, make sure to set one of the moments (`Mx, My`) to zero in `PunchingShearSection.solve()`

 **Nuance #2: Is J Calculated Differently For The X and Y Axes?**

+Yes!
+Despite being called a "polar moment of inertia", the $J_c$​​​ term is used like a planar moment of inertia.
+It is possible to calculate an $J_c$ for both orthogonal axes, you need to swap the "flange" and "web" areas and follow the derivation provided in the previous section.

-Yes.
-Despite being called a "polar moment of inertia", the $J_c$ term is just a regular moment of inertia, at least based on the way it is used.
-In mechanics of materials, polar moment of inertia ($I_z$ or $J$) is a property associated with in-plane torsion.
-There is only one possible $J$ for any cross section.
-On the other hand, the planar moments of inertia are properties associated with out-of-plane flexure and can occur about two orthogonal axes ($I_x$ and $I_y$).
-The planar and polar moments of inertia are related, and they may be used to calculate normal stress and shear stress, respectively.
+The use of $J_c$ to represent planar moment of inertia in concrete design is a confusing anti-pattern.
+Recall from mechanics of materials that polar moment of inertia ($I_z$ or $J$) is a property associated with in-plane torsion, whereas planar moments of inertia are properties associated with out-of-plane flexure.
+There is only one possible polar MOI ($J$) , but two planar MOI ($I_x$ and $I_y$) for any cross section.
+Here are some formulas to jog your memory:

 $$I_z = J = I_x + I_y$$